Combinatorial theorems in sparse random sets: Probabilistic estimates I: tail estimates

 A better, indeed almost sharp, result has recently been proved by Janson and Ruci\'nski \cite{JR09}.
 Unfortunately, though the result almost certainly extends to hypergraphs, it is stated by these authors only for graphs.
 However, the previous result is more than sufficient for our current purposes.

-We are now ready to prove assumption 2 in the case of strictly balanced graphs and hypergraphs.
-The proof is essentially the same as it was for systems with two degrees of freedom, except that we have to use the results of Janson and Ruci\'nski instead of using Chernoff's inequality.
-Recall that a $k$-uniform hypergraph $H$ is strictly $k$-balanced if $m_k(H)>m_k(K)$ for every proper subhypergraph $K$ of $H$, where $m_k(H)$ is defined to be $(e_H - 1)/(v_H - k)$.
+We are now ready to show that if $X = K_n^{(r)}$, $S$ is the collection of labelled copies of a strictly balanced hypergraph $H$ in $X$ and $p \geq n^{-1/m_r(H)}$, then P2 holds with high probability.
+The proof is essentially the same as it was for systems with two degrees of freedom, except that we have to use the results of Janson and Ruci\'nski instead of Chernoff's inequality.
+Recall that an $r$-uniform hypergraph $H$ is strictly $r$-balanced if $\frac{e_H - 1}{v_H - r} > \frac{e_K - 1}{v_K - r}$ for every proper subhypergraph $K$ of $H$.